mr4tt/zotbot/files/general_resources.md

 # general_resources
+- [How to be More Agentic](https://usefulfictions.substack.com/p/how-to-be-more-agentic) - On a supposedly difficult thing

 - [Publishing your work increases your luck](https://github.com/readme/guides/publishing-your-work) - In 12 months, @aarondfrancis changed his life by bypassing fear and embracing risk.
 Now, he’s working his dream job @tuple.
 Get his full story on The ReadME Project:

 - [Ninite - Install or Update Multiple Apps at Once](https://ninite.com/)